alexguan/node-zookeeper-client/README.md

 #### remove(path, [version], callback)

-Delete a node with the given path.
+Delete a node with the given path and version.
 If version is provided and not equal to -1, the request will fail when the provided version does not match the server version.

 **Argument**